jerboaa/thermostat-openshift/README.md

-# thermostat-openshift
+# Image Streams and Application Templates for Thermostat on OpenShift
-OpenShift imagestream/templates for Thermostat
+TODO